 We’ve almost become numb to the barrage of slights.
 Undeterred, we forge ahead with the real business at hand: a mandate to feed 9 billion to 10 billion people by 2050.
 Yet in the interim, we’re already seen some inklings of this anti-technology movement that Carew so expertly foretold.
 There have been colossal ethical lapses — dilemmas that would make philosophers’ heads explode, like the Zambian rejection of GMO corn aid in 2002.

 It’s time to reboot the public consciousness and tell our story.
 Historically we’ve been too timid, too content to stay on the sidelines and wear a happy face while seething inside.
 We know that we’re exceptional practitioners of our craft, but the public needs to hear it.
 Consider the gravity of what we do, and frame it not only in the short term, but project decades and centuries in the future.
 Also think about the integrity and flow of information.
 Misinformation insinuates itself readily, and dissipates slowly.
 Participate in roundtables, host guests on your farm or lab.
 Challenge (diplomatically) your neighbor spouting off nonsense.
 But don’t hesitate to give candid answers if earnestly asked.
 Leverage your street cred and be a go-to resource!

-Tim Durham’s family operates Deer Run Farm — a 30-acre truck (vegetable) farm on Long Island, New York.
+Tim Durham’s family operates Deer Run Farm — a truck (vegetable) farm on Long Island, New York.
 As an agvocate, he counters heated rhetoric with sensible facts.
 Tim has a degree in plant medicine and is an Assistant Professor at Ferrum College in Virginia.